Indiana Democratic Party

 The Democratic Party of Indiana is the affiliate of the Democratic Party in the U.S. state of Indiana.
+The party's chair is Karen Tallian.

-The Indiana Democratic Party currently holds two of Indiana's nine congressional seats.
-The party's chair is Mike Schmuhl.
+The party has weak electoral power in the state.
+As of 2025 it holds no statewide offices and two of Indiana's nine congressional seats.
+Democrats have won Indiana at the presidential level five times since 1900: 1912, 1932, 1936, 1964 and 2008.

 History and important figures

 Statehood era

 The Indiana Democratic Party has its roots in the work of Jonathan Jennings, Democratic-Republican and first governor of the newly formed state of Indiana in 1816.
 Jennings pushed hard for statehood, and is attributed as an intellectual father of the Indiana Democratic Party.
 He pushed for a statewide school system and a stable state bank.

 Civil War era

 Indiana political parties in the 19th century were extremely divided culturally.
 Indiana, more than any other Midwestern state, received an influx of southern farmers who didn't mix well with northern manufacturers and businessmen.
 Patronage was given out regularly as Democratic and Whig (and eventually Republican) politicians fought for control of state government.
 Whigs predominantly controlled the state legislature, while Democrats predominantly controlled the governorship.
 Turbulent elections and heated Democratic passion ended up persuading 50 Whig legislators to switch parties by 1852.
 Even though William Henry Harrison, a Whig and one of the first governors of the Indiana territory, ran for president in 1840, Democrats like Joseph Chapman were very critical of him and his supporters.

 The first Indiana Democratic Party meeting was held in 1848, and at the time was called the "Indiana State Central Committee of the Democratic Party".
 Only seven men were in attendance.
 Thomas Hendricks, nephew of the third governor of Indiana, became the first post-war Democrat to be elected governor in a Northern state.
-His popular bipartisan leadership would eventually lead him to be President Grover Cleveland's first vice president from 1885 to 1889.
+His popular bipartisan leadership would eventually lead him to be President Grover Cleveland's first vice president from March to November 1885.